-The Burlingame School District Board of Trustees intended to discuss the amount of money it would seek through a potential bond measure to be placed on ballots this year at its meeting Jan.
-13, but pushed back a final decision, as deadlines near.
+The Burlingame School District will seek $89 million through a potential bond measure to be placed on ballots this year, the Board of Trustees decided at its meeting Jan.
+13.

 The district must decide by early March if it wishes to place a ballot measure on the June primary ballot, or by early August for the November gubernatorial election.

-Without a contracted team to conduct research on a potential bond measure’s success, district staff is responsible for determining what amount would likely pass with majority support.
+Without a contracted team to conduct research on a potential bond measure’s success, district staff was responsible for determining what amount would likely pass, and when.

 Funds from a bond measure would address “not wants, but needs, necessities,” Superintendent Marla Silversmith said.